WaielonH/equine_numbers_value_canada_rmd/doc/hist_horse_pop.md

 ## Methods

-The R programming language and the following R packages were used to perform the analysis: knitr and tidyverse.
+The R(R Core Team 2019) programming language and the following R packages were used to perform the analysis: knitr(Xie 2014) and tidyverse(Wickham 2017).
 The code used to perform the analysis and create this report can be found here:
 <https://github.com/ttimbers/equine_numbers_value_canada_rmd>.

 ## Results